-At some point or another, most of us have been there.
-You’re due to write a blog post, but you’re tapped out of ideas.
+At some point or another, most of us have hit the wall when it comes to writing.
+You have a looming deadline for a blog post, but you’re tapped out of ideas.

 And you’re this close to writing about your cat.

 But I have two bits of good news to pass along: 1) You’re not alone in feeling this way.
 Coming up with a constant stream of great blog ideas can be a challenge for even the most creative of writers.
 2) There are a few tips and tricks that you can use to ensure your content ideas never dry up.